-Enrichment Education: All second grade students are administered the Terra Nova and InView tests in the spring to identify students who may be eligible for the enrichment education program.
+Enrichment Education: All second and fifth grade students are administered the NNAT3 Assessments in the winter to identify students who may be eligible for the enrichment education program.
 Teachers and/or parents may recommend students for enrichment education evaluation.
 The school district ensures equal opportunity for all district students identified as gifted to receive any services offered by the district.